kach/memo/README.md

 **When should I use memo rather than Gen or WebPPL?**

-memo's core competence is fast tabular/enumerative inference on models with recursive reasoning.
+memo's core competence is fast tabular/enumerative inference on models with recursive reasoning about reasoning.
 That covers a wide range of common models: from RSA, to POMDP planning (value iteration = tabular operations), to inverse planning.
 In general, if you are making nested queries, we recommend using memo.

 There are however two particular cases where you may prefer another PPL:
 1. If you are interested specifically in modeling a sophisticated inference scheme, such as MCMC, particle filters, or variational inference, then we recommend trying Gen. _(But make sure you really need those tools — the fast enumerative inference provided by memo is often sufficient for many common kinds of models!)_